mnmlstc/core/docs/meta.rst

    :complexity: O(n)

-   Takes a parameter pack *Args...*, where each type in *Args...* is a type trait property that contains a boolean member named *value*.
-This metafunction is the inverse of :type:`all\<Args>`.
+   Takes a parameter pack :samp:`{Args}...`, where each type in :samp:`{Args}...` is a type trait property that contains a boolean member named :samp:`{value}`.
+This metafunction is the inverse of :any:`all`.
 The arguments are evaluated lazily, which allows for short circuit evaluation of each type given.
 It can also be used as a negate metafunction.

    :example:

    .. code-block:: cpp

       using result = meta::none<is_void<T>>;

 .. class:: pack<Args...>